EternityForest/AnyoneCanDoIt/MathELI5.md

 ### Non-integer bases
 These exist, but I am not going to pretend to understand them :P

+## Linear and Nonlinear functions

+This will come up a whole lot.
+For any function that takes a number as an input and returns another number, some will be linear, and others will not.

+Linear functions make a straight line if you graph the input vs the output.
+Linear functions behave similarly at any scale, the same size input step makes the same size output step, no matter what the value was.When dealing with a nonlinear function, you might find:

+* Audio distrotion.
+Linear functions won't add new frequencies to sound.
+Crunchy electric guitar like stuff is nonlinear.

+* Thresholds.
+Stuff won't behave the same at different power levels, file sizes, or whatever.
+* Some nonlinear functions will have huge changes for small steps past a certain point.
+* Diminishing returns.
+Some nonlinear functions will take more and more input for the same amount of output change.

+When dealing with linear functions in things you can directly perceive, like light, it probably won't look linear, because eyes and ears don't have a linear response.
+Brightness generally has a diminishing returns type curve, it takes more power to look twice as bright the higher you go.

+There is usually no way to combine different linear functions to get something nonlinear.

 ## Multiplicaton

+## Linearity

+A constant times X makes a linear graph.
+X times X is the same as X**2, which is most definitely not linear.

 ### Rectangles
 Multiplying the lengths of the sides of something gives the square area.
 4ft* 8ft= 32 square feet.
 1ft* ft=1 square foot.